-Training your brain requires practice, just like any form of exercise.
+Training your brain requires practice.
 Imagine trying yoga for the first time.
-Your form at the start is most likely not going to feel comfortable.
+Your form at the start is most likely not going to feel ideal.
 But that doesn’t mean that your initial effort is not integral to your future yoga practice.
 You can’t become a yogi without an awkward beginning.

 Neurofeedback is individual to everyone’s brain.
 What you feel and when will depend on your goal, where you start, and the consistency of your practice.
 The most efficient way to measure progress is to track one of your behaviors.
 For example, if you’re focusing your neurofeedback practice on attention, try reading for 15 minutes everyday without interruption, and track the ease with which you can do that over the course of your Mendi practice.